Orlando Museum of Art: History

 In 2022, the Federal Bureau of Investigation (FBI) investigated artwork attributed to Jean-Michel Basquiat in the OMA exhibition Heroes & Monsters.
 The exhibition, which consisted of 25 paintings on reclaimed cardboard, opened in February 2022 and was originally planned to run through June 2023.
 After news of the investigation, the exhibition was set to close early on June 30, 2022.
 On June 24, 2022, the FBI removed the entire exhibition after the works' authenticity was questioned.
 The paintings were claimed to have been purchased by Thad Mumford directly from Basquiat for $5,000 in 1982 and then placed in storage, where they remained until being rediscovered in 2012.
 An affidavit obtained by The New York Times revealed that Mumford told a federal agent in 2014 that he "never purchased Basquiat artwork and was unaware of any Basquiat artwork being in his storage locker."
 He signed an affidavit in 2017, a year before his death, stating that he had never met Basquiat.
 A few days after the FBI seizure, the board released a statement announcing that De Groft is no longer the Director and CEO of the museum.
 Joann Walfish, a longtime employee who served as the CFO, was appointed interim COO.
 The New York Times later reported that the museum's board of trustees that had planned to see the resignation of chair Cynthia Brumback were themselves removed, citing a previously overlooked rule that limited trustees to nine-year terms.
 Two days later, Brumback resigned and the board of trustees elected Mark Elliot as the museum's new chair.
+In January 2024, The New York Times reported the scandal led to significant financial distress for the museum, due to a reduction in donor support as well as costs for dealing with the aftermath.